blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- It focuses on the early parts of the Vedas
 - 6. Vedanta / Uttara Mimamsa
 	- It focuses on the later parts of the Vedas
-	- It is like the opposite of Samkhya school of thought
+	- It is like the opposite of Sankhya school of thought
 		- It sees the world as a manifestation of Brahman
 	- Types
 		- 6.1.
-Bhedabheda Vedanta (difference and non-difference)
+Bheda-Abheda Vedanta (difference and non-difference)
 		- 6.2.
-Dvaitādvaita Vedanta
+Dvaitadvaita Vedanta
 		- 6.3.
 Advaita Vedanta
 		- 6.4.
 Vishishtadvaita Vedanta
 			- 6.4.1.
-Akshar-Purushottam Darshan
+Akshar-Purushottam
 		- 6.5.
 Dvaita Vedanta
 		- 6.6.
-Shuddhādvaita Vedanta
+Shuddhadvaita Vedanta
 		- 6.7.
 Achintya-Bheda-Abheda Vedanta
 # Heterodox
 - 1. Buddhism